wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Next we want to check if there are any items in the `lsItems` array, because it could be that this is the first time the user is loading the application, and there isn't even an empty array yet.

-If there is something in local storage, we will assign the value to the `items` variable and then dispatch thet `itemsUpdated` event.
+If there is something in local storage, we will assign the value to the `items` variable and then dispatch the `itemsUpdated` event.

 ```js
 if(lsItems.length){